 This is especially important if you have promised them something or they have promised you something.

-It is easy to be focuses on what people can do for you but the most important thing is to be useful to the other person.
+It is easy to focus on what people can do for you but the most important thing you can do is to be useful to the other person.
 What can you do for them?

 Free Contact Follow-Up Template